Infinitietechnologies/laravel-updraft/README.md

 ## License

 This package is open-sourced software licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more information.